This feature requires Author user level or higher.

 Use the checklist below to be sure your ZIP file is properly formatted and ready for upload.

 - Include only one HTML file in your ZIP file.
 If you have more than one HTML file, we'll use the first one we find.
 Make sure your HTML file's character encoding is UTF-8.

 - Format all images as JPG, JPEG, PNG, or GIF.

 - Include any PDFs or other documents to host with MailChimp that are linked in your template code.

 - Place all images and files in the root directory of the ZIP file and not in subfolders.
-We'll upload all your images and files to the File Manager and create absolute paths for you when we convert your ZIP.
+We'll upload all your images and files to the Content Manager and create absolute paths for you when we convert your ZIP.